tale-toul/OCP4baremetalIPI/README.md

 ```
 * Access to the web console and oauth service

-    For the speical case of the web console and oauth service, the URL must use the internal DNS domain (https://console-openshift-console.apps.ocp4.tale.net and  https://oauth-openshift.apps.ocp4.tale.net).
+    For the special case of the web console and oauth service, the URL must use the internal DNS domain (https://console-openshift-console.apps.ocp4.tale.net and  https://oauth-openshift.apps.ocp4.tale.net).
 This can be achieved by adding this names to the hosts file in the local host.

 ## Enable Internal Image Registry
 In a berametal IPI Openshift cluster, the internal image registry is not available after installation, this can be verified by checking the value of managementState in the registry configuration, if the value is __Removed__ the registry is not available: